Infrastructure Overview¶

 Platform¶

-- Container Runtime: Docker
+svc1751…-co2-calculator-<env>) - Container Runtime: CRI-O (OpenShift)

-- Orchestration: Kubernetes with Helm charts
+- Orchestration: Helm chart + GitOps

 - Deployment: ArgoCD (GitOps) + GitHub Actions